 Access to administrative data, such as claims data or price information, can improve providers' understanding of the care their patients have received across the healthcare system.
-Providers participating in alternative payment models are particularly interested in determining how to leverage and combine clinical and administrative data to inform their care management programs and clinical decision making.
-Providers still face challenges aggregating and normalizing clinical and administrative data in a manner that makes data actionable.
-HL7® and CAQH are working together to improve the automation and interoperability of administrative and clinical data.
-In addition, the Da Vinci Project has a use case supporting payers sending administrative data to providers using FHIR®.
+Providers participating in alternative payment models are particularly interested in determining how to leverage and combine clinical and administrative data to inform their care management programs and clinical decision making.112 Providers still face challenges aggregating and normalizing clinical and administrative data in a manner that makes data actionable.
+HL7[®] and CAQH are working together to improve the automation and interoperability of administrative data to providers.113 In addition, the Da Vinci Project has a use case supporting payers sending administrative data to providers using FHIR[®].114